bandyopd/Functional-SPD/README.md

 Simulation 1:
 --

-To get the prediction errors of proposed method, please follow the steps:
+To derive the prediction errors of the proposed method, please follow the steps:
 --

 Step 1: Download